 Youtube in numerous copyright cases

-YouTubers could manage identification, management and protection of their content through Content ID system.
+YouTubers could manage the identification, management, and protection of their content through the Content ID system.
 The copyright owners could have their works digitally fingerprinted.
-If a fresh content is being uploaded in the channel then Content ID system tries to match it with earlier published content.
-The job of Content ID program is to stop any unauthorized usage of any work.
+If fresh content is being uploaded in the channel then the Content ID system tries to match it with earlier published content.
+The job of the Content ID program is to stop any unauthorized usage of any work.
 However, if a work is used without permission then a website is offered for submitting copyright takedown notices which are sent as DMCA takedown.

 The difference between DMCA takedown and Copyright ID is that the former is regulated under U. S. copyright law while the latter is a self-monitoring device of YouTube.
 The platform uses copyright strike to warn a user that he or she may be uploading an unauthorized video.
 If the user is served with three copyright strikes, then there is a threat of account termination.